Parable of the Sower: by Octavia Butler

 Precocious and clear-eyed, Lauren must make her voice heard in order to protect her loved ones from the imminent disasters her small community stubbornly ignores.
 But what begins as a fight for survival soon leads to something much more: the birth of a new faith… and a startling vision of human destiny.

 Octavia Estelle Butler was an American science fiction writer, one of the best-known among the few African-American women in the field.
 She won both Hugo and Nebula awards.
 In 1995, she became the first science fiction writer to receive the MacArthur Foundation “Genius” Grant.

-Register in advance for the discussion on March 25th at 10:00 AM on Zoom.
+Register in advance for the discussion on Saturday, April 27, at 10:00 AM on Zoom.

 After registering, you will receive a confirmation email containing information about joining the meeting.